zephinzer/gtcdk8s/00-setup/README.md

 ## Other Bootstrapping
 ### External Docker Images
-Just in case the conference WiFi isn't too good and you aren't willing to use your mobile data, you can run the following command to grab all the external Docker images we will be using before the conference:
+Just in case the conference WiFi isn't too good and you aren't willing to use your mobile data, you can run the following command **from the root of this repository** to grab all the external Docker images we will be using before the conference:

 ```bash
 make pull.images;